CBI takes over investigation against Param Bir Singh | Law-Order

 The bench also refused to revoke the suspension of Singh and said all future FIRs too would be transferred to the CBI.

-Singh is facing multiple cases of extortion, corruption and misconduct, and was removed from the post of Mumbai Police chief over his alleged mishandling of the Antilia bomb scare case.
+Singh was removed from the post of Mumbai Police chief over his alleged mishandling of the bomb scare case near Antilia, the palatial residence of industrialist Mukesh Ambani.

+He had reached the apex court seeking a CBI probe into cases slapped against him by the Maharashtra Government after the Bombay High Court had dismissed his petition seeking quashing of inquiries initiated against him.

+The High Court had said he could approach the Central Administrative Tribunal, holding it was a service matter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)